alexpineda/titan-reactor/CREATING_PLUGINS.md

 ### UI Component

 For React UI components use `index.jsx`.
 Your code will automatically be be transpiled by Titan Reactor.
-Your component will live in an iframe with other plugins in a separate process.
-You can show different components based on the screen (eg replay loading or replay active) and read *some* of Titan Reactor game state.
+Your component(s) will live in an iframe with other plugins in a separate UI process.
+You can show different components based on the screen (eg replay loading or replay active).

 ### Game Component